Other / mixed grade configuration · Brooklyn, NY

 How many students attend Medgar Evers College Preparatory School?

 Medgar Evers College Preparatory School has 1,267 students enrolled.
-It is a other school in BROOKLYN, NY.
+It is a public school in Brooklyn, NY.

 What is the student-teacher ratio at Medgar Evers College Preparatory School?